1 Corinthians Chapter 9

 17. For if I do this willingly, I have a reward; but if unwillingly, I have been entrusted with a stewardship.

 18. What then is my reward?
-That in preaching the gospel free of charge, I might offer the gospel without needing to make full use of my right in the gospel.
+That by preaching the gospel free of charge, I might offer the gospel without needing to make full use of my right in the gospel.

 All things to all men